 - If you’re planning on working overseas as an expatriate, you should consider taking out expatriate health insurance so you and your family have adequate coverage in place.
 In most cases, you’ll need to suspend your existing health insurance.

-Though coverage can vary between providers, most insurance companies will provide cover for the following countries and regions:
+Though coverage can vary between providers, most insurance companies will provide coverage for the following countries and regions:

 - Worldwide: North, Central and South America (including Hawaii and the Caribbean), Canada, Africa, Middle East, Japan, Greenland, Iceland, Arctic Circle, Antarctica and Sub-Antarctic Islands.